 The Certified ONAP Professional (COP) certification is designed for anyone looking to demonstrate competence in designing and running services on an existing ONAP platform.

 A successful COP candidate must demonstrate the ability to onboard VNFs, design and deploy network services and configure VNFs.
 Additionally, candidates must have baseline understanding of closed-loop automation in terms of closed-loop design and runtime behavior.
 A candidate will also posses elementary troubleshooting capabilities to find issues with network services and closed-loops.
 The exam expects baseline understanding of the underlying cloud platform (e.g. Kubernetes and OpenStack) and minimal familiarity with modeling languages (e.g. Heat and TOSCA)

 Please review our Training & Certification Catalog for pricing information.

-Exams are delivered online and Candidates must provide their own computer with:
+Candidates must provide their own computer with: